 This budgeting method “reverses” the budgeting process by prioritizing savings over expenses.

 When you receive your regular paychecks, the first thing you need to do is take care of yourself by saving a portion of that money.
-After you’ve set aside money to meet your monthly savings goals, then you move on to pay your living expenses.
+After you’ve set aside money to meet your monthly savings goals, you move on to pay your living expenses.

 This way, you won’t be the last person in line, thinking there will be money left over for you.
 That’s wishful thinking.